 When learners complete their training, they might be able to pass a quiz or regulatory exam that day.
 But what about next week or in 4 months?
 And, with a large gap until their next training, how much prep time will they need to recertify next year?

 Knowledge retention is the goal, not completing a training course.

 Everboarding recognizes that learners need repeated exposure to content to remember and retain the important concepts and facts.
 It acknowledges that onboarding training might overwhelm new employees with too much information all at once, and it provides a structure to review and reinforce their learning.

 In short, everboarding is an approach to corporate training that focuses on knowledge retention.

 The specific details of each everboarding strategy are as unique as your organization and learner population.

-- Your approach might use blended learning, combining virtual or in-person instructor-led training with a microlearning retention campaign.
+- Your approach might use blended learning, combining virtual or in-person instructor-led training with microlearning to build a knowledge retention campaign.

 - It might be all digital, combining eLearning courses with an app that offers Q&A, flashcards, a game, or other mechanisms to review and reinforce learning.

 - You might have an all-microlearning campaign that incorporates teaching with review and self-testing using a variety of interactive activities.